sfproductlabs/tracker/README.md

 ## API
 ### Track Request
-Send the server something to track:
+Send the server something to track (replace tr with str if its from an internal service):

 #### REST Payload Example
 In the following example, we use tuplets to persist what's needed to track (Ex. {"tr":"v1"})